-Non-resident Seasonal Workers (NSW) are taxed at a flat rate.
-There are no thresholds to apply.
+Non-resident Seasonal Workers (NSW) are taxed at a flat rate using the NSW tax code.
+There are no income thresholds to apply.
 Tax credits for payroll donations can be applied.
-The total to pay also includes the ACC Earners' Levy at 1.60% from each pay period (0.0160).
-The flat rate is 10.5% (0.105).
+The current NSW tax rate is 10.5% and ACC Earners' Levy must also be deducted at 1.67% from PAYE income each pay period.